 (b)advance equality of opportunity between persons who share a relevant protected characteristic and persons who do not share it;

 (c)foster good relations between persons who share a relevant protected characteristic and persons who do not share it.

-Details of how we do this, and plan to do this further, can be found in our Academy Accessibility Plan below.
+Details of how we do this, and plan to do this further, can be found in our Academy Accessibility Plan and our Equality and Diversity Policy, both below.

 How we support our pupils with special educational needs

-More information about the way we identify and support our pupils can be found in the SEND Policy.
-This document helps parents and carers to understand what we do and how we do it, as well as the kind of support that we are able to provide.
+More information about the way we identify and support our pupils can be found in the SEND Policy, our SEN Information Report and Academy Accessibility Plan.
+These documents set out to help parents and carers to understand what we do and how we do it, as well as the kind of support that we are able to provide.

 Welcoming and preparing for disabled pupils

 Where it is practicable to make reasonable adjustments to enable a prospective pupil to take up a place at the Academy and to satisfy the current admissions criteria, the Academy is committed to providing those reasonable adjustments.
 In order to meet the needs of disabled pupils the Academy requires full information about these needs.
 The Academy will ask prospective pupils to disclose whether they have received any learning support, have had an educational psychologist’s report or have any disability or other condition of which the Academy should be aware.

 Where a pupil has a statement of special educational needs or an Education Health and Care Plan (EHCP) the Academy will work with the Local Authority (LA) who makes and maintains the statement to ensure that the identified provision is delivered in an appropriate manner in additional to any other stakeholders or professionals involved with the child.
 In assessing the pupil or prospective pupil, the Academy may need to take advice and require assessments as appropriate.
 The Academy will be sensitive to any issues of confidentiality.